 In Canada, personal injury covers an individual’s rights to compensation for their physical, mental, or emotional injury, but doesn’t include rights relating to property damage or property loss.
 Personal injury law covers any person, company, organization, or governmental entity that has committed or is involved in negligence, resulting in a victim filing a claim.

 Different types of injuries can cause people to file personal injury claims against the negligent party.
 These include accidents and medical malpractice cases.
 Accidents are classified into various categories based on how serious the resulting damage was, and whether the claimant was a witness to the accident.
+For vehicle accidents, hire a car accident lawyer to address your legal needs.
 Medical malpractice cases are classified in terms of the extent of harm done to the claimant’s health.

 The term personal injury can also refer to the type of injury a person might get while at work.
 In a worker’s compensation case, a claimant can argue that they’ve been injured due to someone else’s negligence.
 In other instances, the claimant might argue that they were injured because of a defective product or one that’s dangerous to use.

 Personal injury claims are also known to arise due to negligence or failure to provide safety standards or equipment in the workplace.
 Personal injury law is applicable to individuals or groups engaged in professions such as construction, mining, manufacturing, transportation, construction equipment, electrical works, and construction material handling, to name a few.